UtrechtUniversity/vagrant-irods/README.md

 # Included configurations

-- irods-test: a basic plain vanilla iRODS server for local testing.
+- irods-single-server: a basic plain vanilla iRODS server for local testing.
 It can run on either a CentOS 7 image or on a Ubuntu 18.04 LTS image.
 - irods-icommands: a VM which contains the icommands tools for remote administration of iRODS.
 It can run on either a CentOS 7 image or on a Ubuntu 18.04 LTS image.

 # Usage